 You can use the RDS console to manage logs of MySQL 5.5/5.6, SQL Server 2008 R2, PostgreSQL, and PPAS instances.
 The actual interface may vary with engine types and versions.

 - Select the region where the target instance is located.

 - Click the ID of the target instance to enter the Basic Information page.

-- Select Log Management in the left-side navigation pane.
+- Click Log Management in the left-side navigation pane.

 - On the Log Management page, select Error Log, Slow SQL Log Details, Slow SQL Log Summary, or Switch Logs, select a time range, and click Query.

-Query item Content Error Log Records the SQL statement that failed to be executed in the past month.
+Query item Content Error Log Records the SQL statements that are failed to be executed in the past month.
 Slow SQL Log Details

 - The list does not include slow SQL logs of the past two hours.
 To query these logs, check the slow_log_view table in the MySQL database.